Willy Adames Player Props: Brewers vs. Mariners

 Willy Adames At The Plate

-- In six games this season (37.5%), Adames has picked up an RBI, including two games with multiple runs batted in.
+- Adames has driven in a run in six games this season (35.3%), including two games with multiple runs batted in.

-- In 43.8% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (25.0%).
+- In eight of 17 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.